Janet Rice: Career before politics

-Politics
+Political career

 Rice was a key element in establishing Australian Greens Victoria.
 She organised preliminary meetings, and helped form the green politics network just as the October 1992 Victorian state election approached.
 The Victorian Greens was officially launched on 7 November 1992.

-In 2002 Rice was awarded Life Membership with the Australian Greens.

-Rice started her political career when in 2003 she was elected the Greens Councillor for the city of Maribyrnong, where she represented the Saltwater ward.
+Rice started her political career when in 2003 she was elected as a councillor for the City of Maribyrnong, where she represented the Saltwater Ward.
 As a Councillor, Rice focused on Transport and Planning issues.
 She was Chair of the Metropolitan Transport Forum between 2004 and 2008.
 Rice's publications and presentations on transport include a chapter in the book "Transit Oriented Development: Making it Happen' (Curtis, Renne and Bertolini, 2009).

 Rice was elected Mayor of Maribyrnong in 2006.
 During her mayoral term, she created the Maribyrnong Truck Action Group which succeeded in banning trucks from entering central Footscray.
 Rice was also a part of the Save Footscray Pool campaign, trying to preserve the aging facility and keep the site from developers.
 Rice remained in the council until 2008.

-In 2008 and 2010 Rice worked with Greens Member for the Western Metropolitan Region, Colleen Hartland, managing community campaigns across Hartland's electorate.
+In 2008 and 2010, Rice worked with Greens member for the Western Metropolitan Region, Colleen Hartland, managing community campaigns across Hartland's electorate.

 Rice was the lead Senate candidate for the Australian Greens Victoria for the 2013 Australian federal election and was elected on a 10.85 percent primary vote.

 Rice took her seat in the Senate on 1 July 2014, and was sworn in on 7 July 2014.

 Rice was successfully re-elected in the 2016 Australian federal double-dissolution election, running second on the Australian Greens Victoria ticket.

 Rice was again re-elected at the 2019 federal election, with a final Senate vote of 10.6%.

-As of 2020, Rice serves as the Greens' Party Room Chair and Deputy Whip, and acts as the spokesperson for the following:
+As of 2020, Rice served as the Greens' Party Room Chair and Deputy Whip, and acts as the spokesperson for the following: